 Sheep or Shepherd

 The idea of a trend has been around a lot longer than people think.
-Whether it’s a

 I love to see how people change common trends in their unique style, as everyone two people are so different.
 Not everyone has the same body type.
 And not everyone is comfortable in the same clothing, colours or general aesthetics that are perceived to be ‘on trend’.
 I feel it seems to become more of a pressure in society for people to style themselves a certain way.

 On the other hand, it is amazing from this platform people are made aware of new designs and colours.
 Arising through seasons, holidays, and time periods they can use in their everyday looks.
 A lot of what I love about influencing is education.
 Introducing people to specific things they wouldn’t usually try.
 It allows people around my generation who spend a lot of time on social media, to experiment with new visuals.
+Krylik London set out to create such a unique collection of nails, playing with visuals and aesthetics while defying a 2D reality.
+Krylik London wants to inspire those who want to express themselves further with their personal aesthetic.
+While optimising those who already have existing expression of creativity.

 Growing up as a woman of colour